yousefelassal/quote-cron/README.md

 > You learn to speak by speaking, to study by studying, to run by running, to work by working; in just the same way, you learn to love by loving.

 > If I had only known, I would have been a locksmith.

+> When the solution is simple, God is answering.